jezzsantos/automate/docs/authoring.md

 ## Switching patterns

-If you have multiple patterns going, you can switch between them using their name:
+If you have multiple patterns going, you can switch between them using their ID:

-`automate edit switch "<PATTERNNAME>"`
+`automate edit switch "<PATTERNID>"`

 You can view all the patterns in your codebase: `automate list patterns`